francisohara24/tour-of-beam/README.md

 # tour-of-beam
-Code I wrote to create a simple Apache Beam pipeline and execute it with a direct runner using the Apache Beam Java SDK.
+Simple Apache Beam project that creates a pipeline and executes it with a direct runner using the Beam Java SDK.